cybozu-go/sabakan/docs/assets.md

 `urls` is a list of URLs where the asset can be downloaded.
 Details are described in the next section.

-`version` is only meaningful when this JSON is returned from a REST API.
-It indicates how many times the key was updated.
-Internally, it is [the version of the key](https://coreos.com/etcd/docs/latest/learning/api.html#key-value-pair).

 `exists` is only meaningful when this JSON is returned from a REST API.
 It becomes `true` if the server has a local copy of the asset.